Nursery Rhyme

 That leads right up into the starry night

-So put on you 'jamas and say your prayers
+So put on you 'jamas and say your prayers.

-Nursery rhyme lyrics and possible origins may vary according to location
+Note: A Rhymes lyrics and the perceived origins of some Nursery Rhymes vary according to location